 Self employed people are taxed on all the profits they make each year via the self assessment process.

 Class 2 and Class 4 National Insurance Contributions are also deducted weekly (Class 2), or annually according to the amount of profits reported (Class 4).
 Read more in our guide to Sole Trader taxes.

 You must register for Value Added Tax (VAT) if your turnover reaches £85,000 or more per year (2021/22), no matter whether you work as self-employed or through a limited company.

 You can register for VAT voluntarily before your turnover reaches the VAT registration threshold if you wish to.
 This can have benefits.
-You can find more on VAT in ByteStart’s 60-second guide to Value Added Tax (VAT) for start-ups and small businesses.
+You can find our more about VAT here.

 Administration and Costs

 In general, running a limited company requires more of a business owner than being self employed.
 As a limited company director, you have a number of statutory and financial obligations.

 All limited companies are registered with Companies House.
 You must ensure that you keep the registrar of companies informed of any changes to your company, file a Confirmation Statement and PSC each year, as well as a copy of your company accounts.

 You can form a limited company for under £100, so the costs of setting up the business structure itself are not great.
 Most people now register a limited company online, where it can be done within a few hours.